slj9-lgtm/treasure-island-project-unfinished-demo/README.md

-# treasure-island-project-unfinished-demo
+# Treasure Island Project Demo

-A "choose your own adventure" game/Python project to practice and demonstrate narrative storytelling and branching/multiple choice
+A "choose your own adventure" game/python prototype to practice and demonstrate narrative storytelling and branching/multiple choice.

+In this unfinished demo, you'll find:
+- branching narrative paths
+- simple interactive storytelling mechanics

+The goal of this project was to experiment with narrative structure and decision-based storytelling.

+To run the program:
+python treasure-island-project.py